shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 9. As we have created the Azure Migrate project key for the Discover and Assessment, you will be accessing the Hyper-V manager in the next tasks to start the discovery process with the help of Azure Migrate Appliance.

-10. Now, to Connect to your on-premises environment, Go to **Start (1)** button in the VM, search for **Hyper-V Manager (2)** there and select it.
+10. Now, to Connect to your on-premises environment, Go to the **Start (1)** button in the VM, search for **Hyper-V Manager (2)** there and select it.
 You will be accessing your infrastructure from the hyper-V manager and will be connecting to the Azure Migrate Appliance VM to start the process of discovery.

     > You can also open the **Hyper-V manager** by clicking on the ![](Images/Icon-hyperv.png) icon that is present in the taskbar.